entroform/stack-up.js/README.md

 <script src="js/stackgrid.adem.js"></script>
 ```

-Make sure all the contents inside the grif are fully loaded before initializing stackgrid,
+Make sure all the contents inside are fully loaded before initializing stackgrid,
 especially if it contain any image(s).
 This is to make sure stackgrid calculates the right height before plotting.

 ```javascript